-Criteria then defined the search, the bid process, the negotiation, and the eventual formation of a tough contract to enforce those same Criteria.
+Provide care for all, regardless of ability to pay ~~~ Preserve and enhance key services ~~~ Continue Community Accountability Criteria then defined the search, the bid process, the negotiation, and the eventual formation of a tough contract to enforce those same Criteria.

-"We didn't argue over stereotypes.
-We just got real options on the table."
 The community buy-in to the Criteria prevented the process from falling prey to stereotypes.
 The debate itself had to pass through the screen, rather than falling into an argument over wooden images of "public," "non-profit," or "for-profit" options.
 Because the constituents could trust a process driven by the very objectives they formed, they had enough patience to let the process produce real proposals from real entities in each of those sectors.
 In this way, the objectives embedded in the Criteria drove the ultimate conclusion, instead of the other way around.